Rob Pilatus: Milli Vanilli

 Pilatus and Morvan both continued moving into music and were subsequently noticed by German music producer Frank Farian, who signed them to be part of a musical act.
 They signed contracts with Farian without taking legal advice.
 After a trip to Turkey, where the duo reportedly took part of their name from a local advertising slogan, Milli Vanilli was born.
 Pilatus and Morvan were surprised to learn from Farian that they would not be singing on their records.
 They initially refused, but were unable to pay back the advance they had received, which they had used to change and promote their images by investing in clothes and their trademark hair extensions.
 They decided to continue with the agreement for a short time until they had made enough money to pay back the advance.
-This meant that they were to be only the public faces for songs that had been pre-recorded with singers Charles Shaw and Brad Howell, who Farian thought were vocally talented but lacked marketable images.
+This meant that they were to be only the public faces for songs that had been pre-recorded with singers Charles Shaw, John Davis, and Brad Howell, who Farian thought were vocally talented but lacked marketable images.
 Farian had a history of acts, such as Boney M, in which most of the actual singers (including Farian himself) were replaced by other performers on stage.

 The first Milli Vanilli platinum album, Girl You Know It's True, became a worldwide hit.
-It produced five hit singles, including three number 1 hits: "Girl I'm Gonna Miss You", "Baby Don't Forget My Number" and "Blame It On The Rain".
-Milli Vanilli won the Grammy Award for Best New Artist on 21 February 1990 for Girl You Know It's True.
+It produced five hit singles, including three number 1 hits: "Girl You Know It’s True", "Baby Don't Forget My Number" and "Blame It On The Rain".
+Milli Vanilli won the Grammy Award for Best New Artist on 21 February 1990.